 Spoiler alert: The winner of this experiment was the pescatarian diet.
 Probably because this closely resembles the Mediterranean diet, which has consistently shown to be the healthiest way to eat.

 Although there are health benefits to intermittent fasting, you don't need to endure "brutal" soup or subsist on piddling portions.
 One approach is the 16/18 method.
 Just restrict your eating (of nutritious food) to an 8-hour window in the day.
 For the remaining 16 hours (many of which you'll be sleeping), you fast.
 And I promise you won't feel 'hangry' or close to death!

 I wasn't into the last two episodes.
-Episode five, entitled The Energy Experience, was pretty awful, and the "exorcism" fiasco was disturbing and horrible to watch.
+Episode five, The Energy Experience, was pretty awful, and the "exorcism" fiasco was disturbing and horrible to watch.
 The discussion about the lady who kept barfing as she continued to purge made me wonder (again) why ANYBODY would think this was healthy or normal.

 The Good, the bad, and the plain weird

 Many women look up to celebrities and want to copy what they're doing and using.
-Unfortunately, our health issues have been ignored for years - but the solution isn't going to be found in exorbitantly-priced merchandise and bizarre trinkets.
+Unfortunately, our health issues have been ignored for years — but the solution isn't going to be found in exorbitantly-priced merchandise and bizarre trinkets.
 Netflix advertises the show as entertainment, which it actually is.
-But I think Dr. Jen Gunter described Goop Lab perfectly when she wrote the following in Bustle Magazine:
+And I think Dr. Jen Gunter described Goop Lab perfectly when she wrote the following in Bustle Magazine: